 Tuition - Supports costs associated with course development and instruction.
-It include costs related to providing the student with high quality laboratories, including costs associated with, but not limited to the cost of furniture, equipment, software, and special materials used in the laboratory.
+It includes costs related to providing the student with high quality laboratories, including costs associated with, but not limited to the cost of furniture, equipment, software, and special materials used in the laboratory.
 It also supports the costs associated with creating and maintaining an environment that offers the student the opportunity to learn and practice in a workplace setting.
 The amount charged is based on the total credits registered for the corresponding period.

-Electronic Device - Provides the student with the opportunity to acquire a laptop to complete their academic learning at a price below the competitive market rate.
+Electronic Device - Provides the student with the opportunity to acquire the equipment needed to complete their distance learning courses at a price below the competitive market rate.
 The equipment is available upon the student's request and subject to availability.